locationtech/udig-platform/docs/user/en/Document view.rst

 Delete
 ------

-The :guilabel:`Delete` button is used remove the selected attachment document.
+The :guilabel:`Delete` button is used remove the selected attached or linked document.

-For file attachments, a confirmation message will be shown as the file will be removed from disk.
+For attached files, a confirmation message will be shown as the file will be removed from disk.
+For linked files, the referenced file will not removed from disk, the reference is simply cleared.

 **Related tasks**